pivotal/docs-tap/getting-started.md

 **Overview**

-This feature-set allows an application operator to introduce source code and image vulnerability scanning, as well as scan-time rules, to their TAP Supply Chain.
+This feature-set allows an application operator to introduce source code and image vulnerability scanning, as well as scan-time rules, to their Tanzu Application Platform Supply Chain.
 The scan-time rules prevent critical vulnerabilities from flowing through the supply chain unresolved.

 All vulnerability scan results are stored over time in a metadata store that allows a team to easily reference historical scan results, and provides querying functionality to support the following use cases:

 * What images and packages are affected by a specific vulnerability?
 * What source code repos are affected by a specific vulnerability?
 * What packages and vulnerabilities does a particular image have?
 * What images are using a given package?

 The Store accepts any CycloneDX input and outputs in both human-readable and machine-readable (JSON, text, CycloneDX) formats.
 Querying can be performed via a CLI, or directly from the API.

 **Use Cases**

-* Scan source code repositories and images for known CVEs prior to deploying to a cluster.
+* Scan source code repositories and images for known CVEs prior to deploying to a cluster

-* Identify CVEs by scanning continuously on each new code commit and/or each new image built.
+* Identify CVEs by scanning continuously on each new code commit and/or each new image built

-* Analyze scan results against user-defined policies using Open Policy Agent.
+* Analyze scan results against user-defined policies using Open Policy Agent

-* Produce vulnerability scan results and post them to the Metadata Store from where they can be queried.
+* Produce vulnerability scan results and post them to the Metadata Store from where they can be queried

 #### Running Public Source Code and Image Scans with Policy Enforcement